 - Fats such as butter, olive oil, and sesame oil.

 - Low sugar fruits such as strawberries, blueberries, and raspberries.

 How to Measure Ketone Levels

 Those new to the keto diet often struggle to identify when their body is in ketosis.
-Because of this, we recommend measuring the amount of ketones in order to determine if you need to alter or reduce your carb level to a lower daily amount.
+Because of this, we recommend measuring the number of ketones in order to determine if you need to alter or reduce your carb level to a lower daily amount.
 Commonly, people will purchase ketone test strips, which measure the level of ketones in the body through urine.

 If the test shows you’re still not in ketosis after the first week of following this low carb diet, then you should decrease your carb intake by five to ten carbs and retest in a few days.

 There are a number of signs and symptoms you can look for if you don’t want to purchase ketone test strips.

 Bad breath: People often report bad breath during the ketosis state.
 The breath will smell fruity, which is a direct result of elevated ketone levels.
 The fruity culprit is acetone, a type of ketone that exits the body in breath and urine.